meravstr/Wide-Field-Deconvolution/README.md

 *How to estimate the calcium decay rate
 *The calcium baseline

-An implementation in Python is also available , by Amon Kahavari https://github.com/iamkhav/PyWFDeconv
+An implementation in Python is also available , by Amon Khavari https://github.com/iamkhav/PyWFDeconv